 This is our best selling soy wax that has a great cold and hot fragrance throw.

-Formulated to deliver top quality and excellent manufacturing performance.
-Superior fragrance-holding qualities, cold and when burning.
-Higher pouring temperature than most soy waxes helps speed up production.
-C-3 has better glass adhesion, much smoother tops and more stabile colors than most soy waxes.
+It is formulated to deliver top quality and excellent manufacturing performance in container candles.
+It also has superior fragrance-holding qualities, cold and when burning.
+Higher pouring temperature than most soy waxes helps to speed up candle production.
+It has better glass adhesion, much smoother tops and more stable colors than most soy waxes.